 Armed with this knowledge, both Chris and John Reily became inspired with whether or not it was feasible to reintroduce their new found rum heritage.
 They began to immerse themselves in all things rum and the world of spirits.

-Later that year, Chris was introduced to rum expert Wayne Curtis and over daiquiris at famed Cane & Table in the French Quarter of New Orleans and outlined the family heritage of rum distillation and the idea of reintroducing that rum heritage 200 years and six generations later.
+Later that year, Chris was introduced to a prominent figure in the rum world over daiquiris at famed Cane & Table in the French Quarter of New Orleans and outlined the family heritage of rum distillation and the idea of reintroducing that rum heritage 200 years and six generations later.
 After hearing the historical details and the potential future plans, Curtis fully encouraged Chris to move ahead at full steam.
 A short pedicab through the French Quarter to famed Galatoire’s restaurant, Chris dined with his wife Leigh Ellen and longtime friends Ben and Marta Hamawy.
 With excitement boiling over, he shared the project with Ben and asked if he had any interest.
 The next day, Ben joined in and things got serious.

 Ben and Chris developed a business plan and brought Brett Dougall into the partnership to be the Creative Director.
 Learning that the rum of years ago was not branded as spirits are today, they settled on branding their rum after Marsh House, a historical family home where friends and family gather year-round for generations.